Ruach/ruach.github.io/_posts/coherency.markdown

 the sender know that current cache contains the request cache block and will respond.
-This is done by setting the flag of the packet through the setCacheResponding function.
+This is done by setting the flag of the packet through the setCacheResponding function (Line 1143).
-Note that this might not be possible implementation because the snooping packet might be concurrently checked by the multiple entries connected to the XBar.
+Note that this might not be realistic implementation because the snooping packet might be concurrently checked by the multiple entries connected to the XBar.

-Anyway, when it needs to respond, which means that the selected cache block is set as dirty and the request packet requires response, there are two conditions for the matching block regarding its status: owned or modified.
+Anyway, when it needs to respond, which means that the selected cache block is set as dirty and the request packet requires response (Line 1105), there are two conditions for the matching block regarding its status: owned or modified.
 When the cache block is in the owned state,